neondatabase/website/content/docs/manage/branches.md

     - **Specific Log Sequence Number**: Creates a branch with data up to a specific [Log Sequence Number (LSN)](/docs/reference/glossary#lsn) in the database log, allowing for precise point-in-time restore.

     <Admonition type="note">
     The **Specific date and time** and the **Specific Log Sequence Number Data** options do not include data changes that occured after the specified date and time or LSN, which means the branch contains data as it existed previously, allowing for point-in-time restore.
-You can only specify a date and time or LSN value that falls within your history retention window, which is 7 days by default.
+You can only specify a date and time or LSN value that falls within your history retention window.
 See [Configure history retention](/docs/manage/projects#configure-history-retention).
     </Admonition>

 8. Click **Create new branch** to create your branch.